Are you halving your inbound link credit without realizing it?

 Typically, the authoritative DNS is controlled at the domain name registration account or at the primary hosting account.

 It is at these accounts that the A-Records or CNAME records need to be setup in order for the redirects to work properly.
-The account where the blog is hosted is typically not authoritative and so even if redirects are setup at the blog host they will not work until they are also set up at the authoratative domain server.
+The account where the blog is hosted is typically not authoritative and so even if redirects are setup at the blog host they will not work until they are also set up at the authoritative domain server.

 Here is what needs to happen;